 The following glossary table provides English translations of Hawaiian words, from Pukui and Elbert (1986).
-Hawaiians today may use more contemporary meanings for some of the words; these words are translated to current meanings, marked with "(common)," and any other text is from Pukui and Elbert (1986).
+Hawaiians today may use more contemporary meanings for some of the words; these words are translated to current meanings, marked with "(common)," and any text that follows is from Pukui and Elbert (1986).